viamrobotics/docs/static/include/components/apis/generated/motor.md

 ### GoFor

-Spins the motor the specified number of revolutions at specified revolutions per minute.
+Spin the motor the specified number of revolutions at specified revolutions per minute.
 When `rpm` or `revolutions` is a negative value, the motor spins in the backward direction.
 If both `rpm` and `revolutions` are negative, the motor spins in the forward direction.